 “Why don’t you tell us what happened, hm?
 Here, this one’s for you.”

 Cameron passed the large hot chocolate and a green macaroon to Clay, who took them gratefully.
-Cameron knew Clay wouldn’t be able to pick something inside.
+He knew Clay wouldn’t be able to pick something inside.

 “I…I talked to Ani this morning…and she said she wanted to get closure on what happened.”
 Clay explained.

 “How thoughtful of her to get closure on a break-up she initiated a year ago.”
-Taylor remarked sarcastically as he wiped his mouth with a napkin.
+Taylor said sarcastically as he wiped his mouth with a napkin.
 “Why’d you bother with it?”

 “You mean the one with dignity?”